diff-generate

 Generic

-expression means the commits in the specified range.
-Example: 'origin/main..main
+<revision-range>expression means the commits in the specified range.
+Example: 'origin/main..main', or '--root HEAD', or '--user=joe --root HEAD'.

-If not provided <since>
+If not provided <since> or <revision-range>, a single patch for

-the current commit on the current branch will be created ('HEAD
+the current commit on the current branch will be created ('HEAD').

 To create patches for everything since the beginning of history